A premium newsletter is a subscription business that generates sustainable recurring revenue by sending unique content to its members via email.

 It's always a good idea to plan for the future when deciding what technology to use to power any business.
 All of the successful case studies earlier in this article have built something fairly custom and are offering a variety of perks and content types to their members, which helps them to grow and retain their members.

-Ghost leaves you with open avenues to customise, scale and personalise your membership site down the line.
-Most publishers choose to start simple and then do the customisation work once their proof of concept is working and they're generating some predictable revenue.
+Ghost leaves you with open avenues to customize, scale, and personalize your membership site down the line.
+Most publishers choose to start simple and then do the customization work once their proof of concept is working and they're generating some predictable revenue.

 Running costs 💸

 Craig Mod covered the ongoing costs to run this type of business in an article about running a membership program.
 It gives you an idea of the kind of things you need to consider, such as hosting, domains, email and membership software: